🎉 Celebrate the official opening of the new Foxhound Beekeeping Store and Pollination Center. Join us on November 22nd at 11 AM!

 Other mite treatments like Apistan and Checkmite+ have lost their efficacy from misuse by beekeepers, so having a controlled, consistent treatment is important to the future of beekeeping.

-Safe For Bees And Beekeepers
+Safe For Bees and Beekeepers

 Amiflex has been approved for use in a honey bee colony because it is not harmful to the beekeeper or applicator and does not leave residues in honey above the EPA thresholds.

 The 6 years of research by Veto Pharma to develop Amiflex have proven it has no impact on the bee population, queen, or brood development.
+Using safe treatments like Amiflex helps reduce stress on the colony.
+Providing proper feed and nutrition during treatment periods can also support bee health and improve treatment outcomes.

 Amiflex Packaging